-In trying to help change the current unhappy reactions certain thoughts create, as stated before, you start with asking yourself what thoughts are causing your unpleasant or bothersome feelings.
+In trying to help change the current unhappy reactions, which certain thoughts create, as stated before, you start with asking yourself what thoughts are causing your unpleasant or bothersome feelings.
 You may not be aware that thoughts are at all responsible for your awful feelings.
 Nonetheless they are.
 They are what you use to interpret life to yourself and whatever you think about a situation is how you will feel about it.
-Whatever you were thinking about just before the bad feeling is the thought responsible for that feeling.
-If you cannot automatically repeat the thought then you need to ask yourself deliberately what it was.
-Mind you, most of the time it is not hard to recall but if it is, keep searching till you get another bout of bad feeling.
-When you come upon it you then proceed to reduce or remove (not deny) the troubling, stressful or painful effects of that problem or situation.
+Whatever the thoughts were about, just before the bad feeling they are responsible for that feeling.
+If you cannot automatically recall the main one or any of the others, then you need to deliberately try to reconstruct them.
+This is much like how you would retrace your steps when you forget where you had put something.
+Mind you, most of the time it is not hard to recall the preceding troubling thoughts but if it is, keep searching till you get another bout of bad feeling.
+When you come upon them you then proceed to reduce or remove (not deny) the power of their troubling, stressful or painful effects.
 As described above, to do so you state the thought that caused the bad reaction.
 For example, you might say to yourself (or someone else you don’t mind telling): “I am ashamed that such and such happened…I am angry at her for putting me on the spot… I am very sad to lose him… I feel guilty beyond words because I caused … I can’t stop thinking that my dad never showed me love… It hurts badly… I find it difficult to realize that he/she who did this is supposed to protect me (or my interests) …”, etc. That is you directly accept how you are feeling; of what your pain consists – describing the actual content of the emotion you are feeling.
 You are not being truthful to yourself when you exaggerate or minimize your pain.
 Either way of relating to your pain increases it; so neither way improves your mental health.
 You want to bring out all of what you are feeling, the way it affects you; but not by acting it out.
 You do so only in your thoughts, as a first step in the healing process.

 Despite the large number of changes that occur in and around us, we are used to seeing ourselves as no different from one day to the next.
-We take account of the large shifts in life, such as when we change jobs; become seriously injured, displaced, change political, religious, geographic identification.
-In the vast majority of these cases, however, we still consider ourselves to be the same as we were before the shift.
+We take in stride the large shifts in life, such as when we change jobs; become seriously injured, displaced, change political, religious, geographic identification.
+In the vast majority of these cases we still consider ourselves to be the same as we were before the shift.

 As it is now clear we do not continue to be the same through all the variations in our circumstances in life.
 Nonetheless of all the changes we notice, particularly in our functioning, it seems that we pay the least attention to those that have to do with our attitudes and emotional reactions.
 We just don’t consider that our emotional state needs monitoring.

 From previous statements no doubt, you have grasped that this area of life holds the greatest opportunity for us to make sense of our ever-changing physical and mental conditions and offers the means for living a balanced and self-satisfied life.
 Our emotions also are continually changing because of the myriads of events we encounter.
 Our reactions are not the same, sometimes from one moment to the next, although we learn to control them.
-We react differently depending on experiences that teach us how to alter our behaviors.
 In the end, all the variations in our body, especially our brain and its contents are geared for our survival, by nature.
 Since a continuous pattern of changes is taking place in our surroundings as well, we are exposed to modifications, which make us different in a somewhat different world from one moment to the next.
 It is our emotional state that equips us to react to and navigate our impermanent environment, overall, without causing undue disruption for others while giving only ourselves satisfaction.

-So then in facing emotional stress the best option is to direct your attention (thoughts) instead on being comfortable with ‘the new you’, right here, right now, “warts and all”.
+So then in facing emotional stress, unless you have a special motive of value not to, the best option, is to direct your attention (thoughts) instead on being comfortable with ‘the new you’, right here, right now, “warts and all”.
 Then continue to work towards improvement.
 Your healing goal is to provide for yourself the best possible quality of life, within the present circumstances.
-At each step towards it, you will feel better.
+At each step towards that goal, you will feel better.
 Pay careful attention to recognizing the changes that occur, however small they are.
-Hang on to it in your thoughts telling yourself that it is good; you’re on to a good thing.
+Hang on to every positive shift you make in your thoughts telling yourself that it is good; you’re on to a good thing.
 Allow yourself to be encouraged by each forward step and more complete healing will be on its way.
-So let’s see how it all comes together in the next and final section.
+So let’s see how it all comes together in the next final section.